preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 App aproval e-mails
 ----------------------
-In the App approval e-mails (for Communities, Publishing and Teamwork), the following tokens are supported.
+In the App approval e-mails (for Communities, Publishing and Teamwork), the following tokens are supported:

-In the **App Request Approve e-mail** - sent to the approver, no token is supported in Subject.
+**AppRequestToApprove**: In this e-mail, sent to the approver, no token is supported in Subject.
 The following token is supported in Body:

 + {{pendingRequestUrl}}

-In the **App Provisioning Complete e-mail** - sent to the requester, no token is supported in Subject.
+**App Provisioning Complete e-mail**: In this e-mail, sent to the requester, no token is supported in Subject.
 The following tokens are supported in Body:

 + {{userDisplayName}}
 + {{appUrl}}
 + {{title}}

-In the **AppRequestRejectedToRequester e-mail** - sent when creation of the community, publishing app or teamwork is rejected, no tokens are supported in Subject.
+**AppRequestRejectedToRequester e-mail**: Sent when creation of the community, publishing app or teamwork is rejected, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{UserDisplayName1}}
 + {{rejectedComment}}